Jump to:Page Content

 The Harvard Kennedy School Policy Analysis Exercise (PAE) Program can help.

-Armed with training in economics, quantitative analysis, strategic and financial management, political advocacy and leadership, and electives in several different policy areas, second-year students in the Master in Public Policy (MPP) program offer their services free of charge each year via the PAE to organizations looking for answers.
+Armed with training in economics, quantitative analysis, strategic and financial management, political advocacy and leadership, and electives in several different policy areas, second-year students in the Master in Public Policy (MPP) Program offer their services free of charge each year via the PAE to organizations looking for answers to their most-pressing challenges.

-Designed to serve as the capstone of the MPP degree, the PAE gives students the chance to gain real-world experience defining problems, gathering and organizing relevant data, identifying and evaluating possible courses of action, and proposing specific recommendations.
-PAE client organizations in turn, have the chance to work with students but also to benefit from a clear, professional, persuasive, and actionable written report, usually about 40 pages in length.
+The PAE, an applied thesis, is designed to serve as the capstone of the MPP degree.
+Working independently or in small teams, the PAE provides students the chance to gain real-world experience defining problems, gathering and organizing relevant data, identifying and evaluating possible courses of action, and proposing specific recommendations.
+PAE client organizations in turn, have the chance to work with students but also to benefit from a clear, professional, persuasive, and actionable written report, usually about 40 pages or 10,000 words in length.